 - §3-141-401 Lists of providers. (a) In order to facilitate the efficiency of the health and human services procurement system, purchasing agencies may compile lists of providers that may be interested in competing for various types of contracts. - (b) No right to notice given.
 Inclusion on any list compiled under this section does not give a provider any right to notice of requests for proposals or other solicitations by a purchasing agency.
 Lists of providers are compiled solely for the convenience of purchasing agencies, and shall not be construed to confer any right or privilege on any provider included on such a list. - (c) Procedure for compilation.
 Lists of providers may be compiled based on any procedure reasonably calculated to include as many potential providers as practicable.
-Such procedures may include but are not limited to listing the providers that currently hold contracts with the purchasing agency, listing providers who have responded to the purchasing agency's recent requests for proposals, or other solicitation made by the purchasing agency. - (d) Updating lists.
+Such procedures may include but are not limited to listing the providers that currently hold contracts with the purchasing agency, listing providers who have responded to the purchasing agency's recent requests for proposals, or other solicitation made by the purchasing agency.

+- (d) Updating lists.
 Purchasing agencies may update lists of providers compiled under this section as frequently as they deem necessary or advisable. - (e) Public inspection of lists.
 Any list of providers compiled under this section shall be available for public inspection at the purchasing agency or office of the procurement officer.
-[Eff 6/19/99; comp JAN 2 3 2006] (Auth: HRS §103F-106) (Imp: HRS §103F-301) - §3-141-402 Cost principles. (a) In order to promote uniform purchasing practices among purchasing agencies that require health and human services, the administrator may, in conjunction with the purchasing agencies, establish cost principles for use in contracts for health and human services.

-- (b) Coordination with federal law.
+[Eff 6/19/99; comp 1/23/06; comp] (Auth: HRS §103F-106) (Imp: HRS §103F-301) - §3-141-402 Cost principles. (a) In order to promote uniform purchasing practices among purchasing agencies that require health and human services, the administrator may, in conjunction with the purchasing agencies, establish cost principles for use in contracts for health and human services. - (b) Coordination with federal law.
 Nothing in this section shall be construed to create an exemption from any cost principle or pricing requirements arising under federal law.
-Purchasing agencies receiving federal funding shall comply with applicable federal cost principle and pricing requirements, unless the state cost principles are more restrictive, in which case the purchasing agency shall comply with the state cost principles. - (c) Waiver for good cause.
+Purchasing agencies receiving federal funding shall comply with applicable federal cost principle and pricing requirements, unless the state cost principles are more restrictive, in which case the purchasing agency shall comply with the state cost principles. - Waiver for good cause.
 The head of a purchasing agency may, for good cause, waive compliance with any cost principles established under this section.
 Such waiver shall be made in writing by the head of the purchasing agency, and shall include an explanation of the circumstances that justify the waiver.
 The written waiver shall be placed in the contract file, and appropriate notice of the waiver shall be included in the request for proposals, statements of qualifications, or any other solicitation, as applicable.
-[Eff 6/19/99; comp JAN 2 3 2006] (Auth: HRS §103F-106) (Imp: HRS §103F-105, 103F-301) - §3-141-403 No exemption from laws governing the treatment of persons with disabilities.
-Nothing in these rules or in chapter 103F, HRS, shall be construed as an exemption from the Americans with Disabilities Act (42 U.S.C.
-12101, et seq.), the Rehabilitation Act (29 U.S.C.
-701, et seq.), the Individuals with Disabilities Education Act (20 U.S.C.
-1401, et seq.), or any other federal, state, or county law governing the treatment of persons with disabilities.
-[Eff 6/19/99; comp JAN 232006] [Auth: HRS §103F-106) (Imp: HRS §\$103F-105, 103F-301) - §3-141-404 No exemption from anti-competitive practices.
-Nothing in these rules, or in chapter 103F,
+[Eff 6/19/99; comp 1/23/06, comp 1 (Auth: HRS §103F-106) (Imp: HRS §§103F-105, 103F-301)